THINGS TO DO

 A beautifully preserved aristocratic residence turned museum.
 With its original furnishings, porcelain rooms, tapestries, and richly decorated salons, it offers a captivating look into the old noble life of Palermo.

-An 18th-century palace known for its ballrooms and period décor.
-Still privately owned and opened only on limited visits, it’s a rare opportunity to step into the opulence of Sicily’s aristocratic past.
+A 18th-century palace known for it’s ballrooms and period decor.
+Still privately owned and opened only on limited visits.
+A unique opportunity to step into Sicily’s aristocratic past.

 To book e-mail palazzogangi@hotmail.com